Science has shown consistently that humans equate scarcity with value.

 - Use a countdown timer to create scarcity and a “now or never” moment with shoppers

-- Avoid using generic popups for all products; personalize for relevancy
+- Avoid using generic popups for all products; personalize your limited-time offer messaging

 - Create popups like a human, not robots—use A/B tests to learn what your audience wants

 - Use entrance animation to grab attention effortlessly